0xferit/ITU-Turkish-NLP-Pipeline-Caller/README.md

 of Turkish.
 Computational Linguistics, 34 no.3, 2008. ](http://www.mitpressjournals.org/doi/pdf/10.1162/coli.2008.07-017-R1-06-83)

 ## Usage
-To be able to use the pipeline, you need an authentication token(details on API web page).
+To be able to use the pipeline, you need an authentication token (details on API web page).

+### Command Line Tool
-The tool reads the token from `pipeline.token` file(under the same directory with the tool) by default.
+The tool reads the token from `pipeline.token` file (under the same directory with the tool) by default.

 `pipeline.caller.py filename`
-reads input file <filename>, prints the output under `./pipeline_caller_output/output<%system_time>`
+reads input file <filename>, prints the output under `./output/output<%system_time>`

 You can select the pipeline tool by using -t option `pipeline.caller.py filename -t <tool name>`